binxio/simple-iap-proxy/README.md

 - [IAP proxy to GKE clusters](./examples/to-gke-cluster/README.md)
 - [IAP Proxy to a normal service](./examples/to-service/README.md)

-With the GKE cluster example, you can use the [cloudbuild.yaml](examples/to-gke-cluster/cloudbuild-to-private-gke-master.yaml) to connect from [Google cloudbuild](https://cloud.google.com/build).
+With the [GKE cluster setup](./examples/to-gke-cluster/README.md), you can use the [cloudbuild.yaml](examples/to-gke-cluster/cloudbuild-to-private-gke-master.yaml) to connect from [Google cloudbuild](https://cloud.google.com/build).

 ## installing the IAP proxy